5 HVAC Mistakes that Drive Up Your Heating Bill

 Closing Registers and Vents

-Closing off parts of your HVAC system may seem like a good way to keep cold air locked inside and warm air out, but it actually does the opposite.
-Closing vents and registers also allows more moisture into your home, which can cause mold growth.
+Closing off parts of your HVAC system may seem like a good way to keep cold air locked inside and warm air out, but it does the opposite.
+Closing vents and registers also allow more moisture into your home, which can cause mold growth.

 Adjusting the Thermostat Too Much